woakes070048/chatgpt-social-status-feeds/README.md

 To ensure optimal performance and resource management, you can set limits on API calls, maximum accounts per user, and maximum statuses per account.
 For example, you can specify a limit of 30 statuses per account, with the system automatically removing the oldest status and its associated image when a new one is generated.

 #### Get Started
-Getting started is quick and easy!
+- Getting started is quick and easy!
 Simply edit the config.php file to configure your API key and other settings.
-For the default admin login credentials, please refer to the storage/users/admin file.
+- Upload files to web server.
+- Change docroot to public folder.
+- Update config.php
+- Login admin/admin'
+- Get ready to take your social media game to new heights with ChatGPT Social Status2RSS!

 ### Change Log

+#### Version 3.1.0
+- Admins now can check and remove IPs from blacklist that the built in WAF has blocked.
+- New Quick Status maker for unique situations.
+- New ajax.php for ajax requests.
+- Set max tokens
+- Better logging

 #### Version 3.0.0
 - Cleaned up code, lowered API usage for same outcome.